What Size Drill Bit for 1/4 Grease Fitting

 This size is often used on small bearings and other components that require frequent lubrication.

-See also How to Drill Ar500 Steel
+See also How to Use a Radial Arm Drill Press

 1/8 Grease Fitting Drill Size